 Ventana Wildlife Society's mission is to conserve native wildlife and their habitats through science, education, and collaboration.

-+Conduct releases of healthy captive-bred condors to the wild.
+3. Releasing healthy captive-bred condors to the wild, boosting their numbers.